Robertogoz/Robertogoz/README.md

 ### I'm Roberto Goz !!! 👋👋

-* 🖥️ I'm a Software engineering student at Federal University of Technology - Paraná - UTFPR.
+* 🖥️ I'm a Software Engineer by Federal University of Technology - Paraná - UTFPR.

+* 🗺️ I'm have over 3 years working as Software Engineer in multiple projects

 * 🌐 How to reach me: **robr422@gmail.com**.